 - a.
 Your first goal after knee surgery is to get your straightness back.
 You will actually feel more comfortable with the knee slightly bent but it is important to start working on extending your knee immediately.
 This entails placing a firm but padded cushion/pillow/pad beneath your heel and pushing down on your thigh to straighten out the knee.
-Do this at least four times daily.
-This may be done with the brace off as long as you are seated or laying - b.
+Do this at least four times daily. - b.
 Practice quadriceps muscle tightening by straightening your knee as much as possible and holding the tension for 10 seconds at a time.
 These exercises should be performed 10 times an hour and should be done with your brace on.
 Ability to repeatedly raise your leg off the bed with the knee straight and the brace on and locked straight should be the goal. - c.
 While in the seated position or laying, you may remove your brace 5-6 times daily and bend your knee up to, but not beyond 90 degrees. - d.
-The brace will be discontinued or transitioned to a lower profile brace by your surgeon once you are able to perform a straight leg raise without any bend in your knee (approx. 6-8 weeks). - 6.
+The brace will be discontinued or transitioned to a lower profile brace by your surgeon once you are able to perform a straight leg raise without any bend in your knee (approx. 4-6 weeks). - 6.
 Please start physical therapy 7-10 days after surgery unless otherwise instructed by your surgeon. - a.
 This script will be provided to you at your first post-op visit at 7-10 days post-op. - b.
 It is important that you attend each session to attain the very best surgical outcome.